material-motion/material-motion/specifications/runtime/runtime.md

 **activity state changed API**: Provide a mechanism for listening to activity state changes.

-This should be a one-to-many observer pattern.
+Allow many observers to be registered.

     Runtime {
       function addActivityStateObserver(function)